maschinenstadt/lib.js/README.md

 ## News/Updates

+#### Random number generation
+"file.random(.*)()" and "file.readBytes(.*)()" added.. the first one uses the second one internally, but refers to "settings.random.entropy" ("/dev/random" or "/dev/urandom" (preferred)).
+Combined with sub-routines (and alternatively as parameter) those are able to generate random numbers like Linux does!
+More secure than "Math.random()", that is going to work based on this new element;
+this is my current task: create my *own*, much more secure "Math.random()"...

+As "/dev/urandom" (etc.) don't exist on Windows (or other) systems, I've also added the same functionality (uses the same interface .. so it can be handled exactly the same way.
+The changes are internally ;-)´ via the "crypto" module of Node.js, so also Windows systems can have this better RNG (= random number generator).

+Additionally, I've created "util/random" as the REAL interface for all random things.
+It uses all I've described above AND can also act (the same way etc.) in your web browser!
+There it uses "window.crypto(.getRandomValues())"!! ;-D´

+So now, just try:

+	#!/usr/bin/env node.js
+	//no need to include - 'util/random' is always integrated (as global) var length = 1024;

+	var binary = random.binary(length);
+	var base64 = random.base64(length);
+	var radix = random.radix(length, 4); // would use the quaternary base
+	//
+	var hex = random.randomData(length, 'hex');	// alternative

+	//alternatively: direct access to file functions ("main/020_file.js") var decimal = file.readBytes.decimal('/dev/urandom', length);
+	var buffer = file.random(length);	// "Buffer": direct 'Number's
+	var utf8 = file.random.utf8(length);	// direct argument, no sub'..
+	var dual = file.random(length, 'dual');
+	var base = file.random(length, 36);	// radix/base (36) used! :-)´

+And in the browser you can do so:

+	var length = 64;
+	//
+	var binary = web.util.random.binary(length);
+	var hex = web.util.random.hex(length);
+	var base64 = web.util.random.base64(length);
+	var dec = util.random.decimal(length);
+	//
+	var dual = util.randomData(length, 'dual'||2);
+	var arbitrary = util.random.radix(length, 32);

 #### "nodejs()". "libjs()"! .. "include()"?
 Below (in this "News/Updates" section) you can find infos to "nodejs()".
 This time I've integrated "libjs()".
 It doesn't have a cache (like "nodejs()") now